LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 #### Filtering values

 * Use `filter()` to keep only the rows that meet certain criteria.
-* We use conditional or logical statements for the filtering criteria.
+* We use _relational or logical statements_ to evaluate and establish the criteria to filter on.
-* Some examples of conditional statements are:
+* Some examples of relational statements are:

 ```r
 1 == 1